 As perfect as the invisible spectrum of the internet sounds, it is far from it.
 Every user experiences some sort of drop-in connectivity, tanking data transfer speeds, and spotty connection in some regions of the home or office.
 It can be a frustrating chore to figure out what is going wrong in your wireless network configuration.
 There are plenty of tools used by networking professionals to analyze Wi-Fi networks and provide you a proper foot plan of how good of a job is the wireless router doing.

-Just as the name would suggest, a Wi-Fi analyzer app is designed to, well, analyze your Wi-Fi network based on every available parameter.
+Just as the name would suggest, this Wi-Fi analyzer app is designed to, well, analyze your Wi-Fi network based on every available parameter.
 Putting the technical jargon aside, a well-equipped Wi-Fi scanner tool would help you put the strength of your Wi-Fi network to the test, decode the network congestion, and how it is negatively impacting your wireless networking experience.
-By figuring out these metrics, a robust Wi-Fi analyzer tool, would be able to effectively guide you towards optimizing the Wi-Fi network.
+By figuring out these metrics, a robust Wi-Fi analyzer tool would effectively guide you towards optimizing the Wi-Fi network.

 Every major Wi-Fi network analyzer we looked at, allows the user to pick between the available wireless spectrums of 2.4GHz, as well as 5GHz.
 By gathering the right information from available access points, and the wireless channels they are on, the user is able to collect insightful tips that can help towards directly improving and then maintaining optimal network connection quality.
 When looking for a befitting Wi-Fi network analyzer, NetSpot made its way to our radar for resolving the most common, as well as severe Wi-Fi networking related problems.